SirLemmings/Semaphore_Live_Client/README.txt

 Use the "pubkey" command to get the sequencer pubkey

 The client will automatically connect to the sequencer on startup

-In the GUI:
-Write a message then click the "broadcast" button to broadcast Click on a previous message to reply
-Broadcast "!mint" to mint a new alias
-Broadcast "!nym <your_new_nym>" to update your alias nym

 In the Terminal:
 Use the "mint" command to create reqeust a new alias